Oleksandr Muzychko

-Muzychko had vowed to fight "communists, Jews and Russians for as long as blood flows in my veins."
+Muzychko had vowed to fight "Communists, Jews, and Russians for as long as blood flows in [his] veins."

 Biography

 Muzychko was born near the Ural Mountains to a Ukrainian father and a Belarusian mother, both deported members of the Ukrainian Insurgent Army.

-During the First Chechen War he led the UNA-UNSO "Viking" group.
-In 1995, Muzychko was convicted of causing grievous bodily harm to an individual.
-In 1997, he was accused of attempting to kill a member of UNA-UNSO in Kiev.
-In 1999, Muzychko was sentenced to 3 years in prison for racketeering and kidnapping.
-In 2009, he was accused in a hostile corporate raid.
-In 2012, he ran for the Ukrainian parliament in the 153rd electoral district (Rivne) coming sixth.
+Muzychko led the UNA-UNSO "Viking" group during the First Chechen War.
+In 1997, he was accused of attempting to kill a member of UNA-UNSO in Kyiv.
+In 1999, Muzychko was sentenced to 3 years in prison.
+In 2009, he was accused of a hostile corporate raid.
+In 2012, he ran for the Ukrainian parliament in the 153rd electoral district (Rivne), coming sixth.

-On 27 February 2014, Muzychko attacked the Prosecutor of the Rivne Oblast in his office and threatened to "slay as a dog" the Minister of Internal Affairs Arsen Avakov.
+On 27 February 2014, Muzychko attacked the Prosecutor of the Rivne Oblast in his office and threatened to "slay as a dog" the Minister of Internal Affairs, Arsen Avakov.
 On 28 February 2014, criminal proceedings were opened against him.

-On 7 March 2014, ITAR-TASS reported that he was wanted by Russian authorities for war atrocities.
+On 7 March 2014, ITAR-TASS reported that Russian authorities wanted him for war atrocities.
 On 11 March 2014, Russian State Duma opposition leader Valery Rashkin urged Russian special services to "follow Mossad examples" and assassinate Right Sector leaders Dmytro Yarosh and Muzychko.